bytesbay/chain-syncer/README.md

 - 3.0.0 - Project codebase moved to Typescript.
 Also some naming changes.

-- 4.0.0 - Reworked reliablity and speed of the module.
+- 4.0.0 - Reworked reliability and speed of the module.
 Now it is much faster and more reliable.
 If some of the RPCs are down - it will automatically switch to another one.
 Also ChainSyncer now tries to batch load events from the blockchain.
 This allows to reduce the number of RPC calls and speed up the process.
 And the last one - Chain Syncer moved to [Ethers V6](https://docs.ethers.org/v6/)

 ---
 ## Install